Governor Generals of India

 Royal treasury shifted from Murshidabad to Calcutta.

-Warren Hastings tendered his resignation in protest against the Pits India Bill in 1785.
+Warren Hastings resigned in protest against the Pits India Bill in 1785.

 He was accused of the Rohilla war and Nand Kumar’s murder.